openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 values (see :ref:`Optional Parameters`), then the overriding method always uses the default parameter values of the overridden method.

-A :index:`compile-time error` occurs if a parameter in an overriding methods contains default value.
+A :index:`compile-time error` occurs if a parameter in an overriding method contains the default value.

 See :ref:`Overriding by Instance Methods` for the specific rules of overriding.